Akimyou/svg-sprite-vue-generator/README.md

 ### Note

-- Can not use inline and extract mode toggler
+- Can not use inline and extract mode together
 - May be you can use just extract mode for all svg file

 ## Demo